TrellixVulnTeam/swahilipython_SCMU/Doc/library/pkgutil.rst

    .. versionchanged:: 3.3
-      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` import emulation.
+      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` agiza emulation.

    .. versionchanged:: 3.4
       Updated to be based on :pep:`451`